JaromirProchazka/FipCompiler/README.md

 # StaFip Compiler

-A small testing compiler of a functional language stafip.
+A small testing compiler of a functional language StaFip.
 It implement the Fully In Place calculus (FIP) and is meant to test this calculus in space with no garbage collection.